azhry/azhry/README.md

 ### Hi there 👋

 I'm a software developer who is passionately learning about programming and computer science stuff.
-Currently volunteering to [palembangdigital.org](https://palembangdigital.org) for making better digital atmosphere on Palembang City.
 If you have some interesting open source projects that need someone to contribute to, kindly reach me on [my linkedin profile](https://www.linkedin.com/in/azhary-arliansyah), maybe i can help.

 <!--
 **azhry/azhry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.